markmuthii/100-days-of-code/r1-log.md

 The initial schema is simply a guide, and will be updated as the product evolves.

 ### R1D2 - November 21st, 2023

+Created the initial server structure and the models and migrations for two of the tables in the database schema.

+### R1D3 - November 22nd, 2023